RojasTobiasPessuto/adva-lentes/Frontend/README.md

-  # Landing Page para ADVA Optics
+  # ADVA Optics

-  This is a code bundle for Landing Page para ADVA Optics.
+  This is a code bundle for ADVA Optics.
 The original project is available at https://www.figma.com/design/6AW7xt35bogvQqvnAswpcl/Landing-Page-para-ADVA-Optics.

   ## Running the code